Microsoft 365 / Microsoft Defender

 • Register a new application in Microsoft Entra Admin Center

-• Create credentials
+• Create API credentials

 • Enable necessary permissions on the application